pyodide/pyodide/docs/faq.md

 }

 function myAsyncRunPython(code){
-  await pyodide.loadPackagesForCode(code, messageCallback, errorCallback);
+  await pyodide.loadPackagesFromImports(code, messageCallback, errorCallback);
   return pyodide.myRunPython(code, pyodide.globals);
 }
 ```
 Then `pyodide.myRunPython("2+7")` returns `[None, 9]` and
 `pyodide.myRunPython("extra_info='hello' ; 2 + 2")` returns `['hello', 4]`.
-If you want to change which packages `loadPackagesForCode` loads, you can
+If you want to change which packages `loadPackagesFromImports` loads, you can
 monkey patch `pyodide-py.find_imports` which takes `code` as an argument
 and returns a list of packages imported.